jundalisay/sp/content/en/research/descartes/method/part-5b.md

 This is inappropriately named because it is only an artery which starts in the heart.
 It is divided outwards into many branches which presently disperse themselves all over the lungs.

 The left side cavity also has 2 canals equal in size to or larger than the preceding venous artery (arteria venosa) which is also inappropriately named because it is simply a vein which comes from the lungs, where it is divided into many branches.

 It is interlaced with those of the arterial vein, and those of the tube called the windpipe, through which the air we breathe enters.

 The great artery which, issuing from the heart, sends its branches all over the body.

+Such persons were carefully shown the 11 pellicles.
+- Like other small valves, these open and shut the 4 orifices that are in these 2 cavities.

+3 of these are at the entrance of the hollow veins.

+These:
-I should wish also that such persons were carefully shown the 11 pellicles which, like so many small valves, open and shut the 4 orifices that are in these 2 cavities, viz., 3 at the entrance of the hollow veins where they are disposed in such a manner as by no means to prevent the blood which it contains from flowing into the right ventricle of the heart, and yet exactly to prevent its flowing out; three at the entrance to the arterial vein, which, arranged in a manner exactly the opposite of the former, readily permit the blood contained in this cavity to pass into the lungs, but hinder that contained in the lungs from returning to this cavity;
+- do not prevent the blood which it contains from flowing into the right ventricle of the heart
+- prevent that blood from flowing out

+3 at the entrance to the arterial vein.
+- These are arranged in an exactly opposite way of the former
+- These permit the blood contained in this cavity to pass into the lungs, but hinder that contained in the lungs from returning to this cavity.

-In like manner, two others at the mouth of the venous artery, which allow the blood from the lungs to flow into the left cavity of the heart, but preclude its return; and three at the mouth of the great artery, which suffer the blood to flow from the heart, but prevent its reflux.
+In like manner, 2 others at the mouth of the venous artery, which allow the blood from the lungs to flow into the left cavity of the heart, but preclude its return.

+3 at the mouth of the great artery cause the blood to flow from the heart, but prevent its reflux.

-Nor do we need to seek any other reason for the number of these pellicles beyond this that the orifice of the venous artery being of an oval shape from the nature of its situation, can be adequately closed with two, whereas the others being round are more conveniently closed with three.
+Nor do we need to seek any other reason for the number of these pellicles beyond this that the orifice of the venous artery being of an oval shape from the nature of its situation, can be adequately closed with two, whereas the others being round are more conveniently closed with 3.

-The grand artery and the arterial vein are of much harder and firmer texture than the venous artery and the hollow vein; and that the two last expand before entering the heart, and there form, as it were, two pouches denominated the auricles of the heart, which are composed of a substance similar to that of the heart itself
+The grand artery and the arterial vein are of much harder and firmer texture than the venous artery and the hollow vein.

+The 2 last expand before entering the heart, and there form, as it were, two pouches denominated the auricles of the heart, which are composed of a substance similar to that of the heart itself

 There is always more warmth in the heart than in any other part of the body.